-If a tenant is responsible for payment of utilities under a lease, the municipal utility cannot hold the landlord responsible for payment unless the landlord is party to the service agreement.
+If a tenant is responsible for payment of utilities under a lease, the municipal utility cannot hold the landlord responsible for payment unless the landlord is a party to the service agreement.
 The utility cannot deny service to subsequent occupants of the property, and unpaid utility bills do not constitute a lien on the property.
 Although the statute does not explicitly prohibit a municipal utility from requiring a property owner to sign for the account with a tenant so that the landlord is responsible for the tenant’s delinquent bills, such a requirement would be contrary to the purpose of the statute as a whole and may not be permissible under Indiana’s Home Rule Act.
 Hill made this statement in response to inquiries made by Representative Woody Burton of the House of Representatives, who sought clarity on the responsibility of payment for services offered by municipally-owned utilities to rental properties.

 Hill, C. T. (2020, January 9).
 Official Opinion 2020-2.
 Office of the Attorney General. https://bloximages.chicago2.vip.townnews.com/newsbug.info/content/tncms/assets/v3/editorial/5/fc/5fc7d45c-cc5b-5674-bb1e-ae57b4ceca8f/5e187e3a65682.pdf.pdf.